obalcells/Dratini/README.md

 ![Title](https://i.imgur.com/5wb21Si.png)

-This may not be the best chess engine, but it is a chess engine.

 It does minimax search with alpha-beta pruning together with some other optimizations such as magic-move generation, null-move optimization and quiescence search.
 The board representation is based on bitboards.
-The engine isn't that good yet, although it's not easy to defeat it (; It's ELO lies around 1800.
+The engine isn't that good yet, although it's not easy to defeat it (:
+It's ELO lies around 1800.

 ## Other engines and chess programming resources